Intro-to-SE-Spring-2020/Chirpr/.github/ISSUE_TEMPLATE/story.md

 - These can be tasks that need to be done, notes about implementation, etc.

 ### Acceptance Criteria:
--  add what testing, functionality needs to be present in order for this feature to be put in the "Done" column by the product owner.
-- Examples:
- The code is unit tested and passes all the existing tests User must be able to log in and land on their homepage
+- The code is tested and passes all new and existing tests.

 ## (DELETE THIS AND BELOW BEFORE POSTING)